charviupreti/kiteflyinggame/README.md

 (5)Initial kite gets cut when they overlap

-In addition, I had presented this in front of entire class: https://www.mjkpsdelhi.com/images/images/pdf/compsc_online_june2k20.pdf
+In addition, I had presented this in front of entire class.